davliang/cs425-ra-fun/README.md

 The PyQT6 version is more refined and up-to-date.
 The tkinter version has a complete implementation, but it is not as refined.

+## Assumptions

+It makes the following assumptions about the distributed system.

+- All processing is instantaneous compared to actual message transfer times.
+- Time passes in discrete, integer time units.
+- No node ever crashes (too difficult to implement well).

 ## Getting Started

 To run the tkinter version: